JocysCom/ShellScripts/README.md

 Good news is that with some extra steps, you can reuse configuration file transform feature in other project types and without using any third party Visual Studio extension.

-For example, you can create:
+For example, you can reorganize a litte bit and create:

-1. App.Transform.Source.config file which will contain configuration shared between DEV, TEST and LIVE environments.
+1. _App.Transform.Source.config_ file which will contain configuration shared between DEV, TEST and LIVE environments.
-2. And put all differences in App.[Dev|Live|Test].config files:
+2. And put all differences in _App.[Dev|Live|Test].config_ files:
 Note: You can use File Nesting extension to put files as children of other file. https://marketplace.visualstudio.com/items?itemName=MadsKristensen.FileNesting

 ![https://raw.githubusercontent.com/wiki/JocysCom/XmlTransform/Images/AppConfig.png](https://raw.githubusercontent.com/wiki/JocysCom/XmlTransform/Images/AppConfig.png)

-3. Then, add configuration block into *.csproj file, which will create final configuration App.Transform.Destination.[Dev|Test|Live].config files for each environments during project builds:
+3. Then, add configuration block into _*.csproj_ file, which will create final configuration _App.Transform.Destination.[Dev|Test|Live].config_ files for each environments during project builds:

           <Project>
           ...